-- In Warhammer 40,000, it was (in the earlier editions, at least) the Mongol invasions that created Khorne.
-Also, Khorne's first and most powerful Daemon Prince, Doombreed, is said to have been a bloodthirsty warlord, anterior to the public appearance of the God Emperor.
+- It was (in the earlier editions, at least) the Mongol invasions that created Khorne.
+Also, Khorne's first and most powerful Daemon Prince, Doombreed, is said to have been a bloodthirsty warlord, anterior to the public appearance of the God-Emperor.
 Among fans, Genghis is the favorite candidate, through he isn't the only one.

-- The loyalist Primarch Jaghatai Khan also count as an Expy.
+- The loyalist Primarch Jaghatai Khan also count as a stand-in for the guy.

 - Mogul Kamir from the same franchise is basically Genghis Khan with a super-strong cyborg arm, a laser firing bionic eye, AND A ROBOTIC WARHORSE.